How to become an Actor in the UK

 Once you feel confident and ready to start putting yourself out there for jobs you’re going to need three essential things…

 Think of headshots as your business card.
 You’re the face of your own business.
 When being picked for an audition it is because you have a look that fits the character brief.
-The reason casting directors want professional headshots is because not only does it show that you take acting seriously but it also makes a huge difference when bringing out your best features – the ones that make you unique.
+The reason casting directors want professional headshots is that not only does it show that you take acting seriously but it also makes a huge difference when bringing out your best features – the ones that make you unique.

 That’s all that casting directors want to see, you, now in your rawest form: a blank canvas.
 They don’t want to see pictures of you covered in makeup, or a selfie you took in Greece back when you had a rocking man bun.
 Save the selfies for the Insta.